 Take a crazy ride through the streets in a rickshaw!

 Jakarta has some crazy traffic, some day some of the worst in the world!
-Personally we though the traffic over in Manila was marginally worse but Jakarta can be a nightmare to navigate!
+Personally we thought the traffic over in Manila was marginally worse but Jakarta can be a nightmare to navigate!
 One of the most fun and convenient ways to get around this is by jumping in one of the unique Jakarta rickshaws.
 Be sure to negotiate a price beforehand and then enjoy as you are whisked around the city, down back streets and alleyways, weaving in and out of the traffic and getting to your destination via the quickest route!
 You can even organise a city tour with these guys too so you can take in all the places to visit in Jakarta in one!

 Visit the huge National Monument